RagedUnicorn/wow-classic-gearmenu/README.md

 #### The Addon is not showing up in WoW.
 What can I do?

-Make sure to recheck the installation part of this Readme and check that the Addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `GearMenu`.
+Make sure to recheck the installation part of this Readme and check that the Addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named `GearMenu`.

 #### I get a red error (Lua Error) on my screen.
 What is this?